Splatoon: Reception

-NPR reported on how Splatoon was different from most other shooters in the genre and has created a more welcoming community than other shooters, due to the flexibility of its gameplay, Nintendo's approach to player communication, and the more casual nature of the game compared to other shooters.
-The more welcoming nature of Splatoon's playerbase, and its including a large number of LGBT people, was analyzed in Xtra Magazine, where Jade King suggested the large queer playerbase of Splatoon was a result of the series' emphasis on individuality, rebellion, self-expression and style, the lack of gender-restricted styles and customization, as well as the lack of a voice chat creating a more welcoming environment.
+Josh Broadwell of NPR reported on how Splatoon differed from games like it in its genre and has created a more welcoming community than other shooters, due to the flexibility of its gameplay, Nintendo's approach to player communication, and the series' casual nature.
+The more welcoming behavior of Splatoon's playerbase, a sizeable portion of which consist of LGBTQ+ people, was analyzed in Xtra Magazine, where Jade King suggested the large queer community of Splatoon was largely a result of the series' emphasis on individuality, rebellion, self-expression and style, and the lack of gender-restricted styles and customization; the omission of built-in voice chat was noted as having created a more accepting environment.